oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     redeem the code himself.
   * The authorization or resource servers are limited to certain networks that the attacker is unable to access directly.

+In the following attack description and discussion, we assume the presence of a web or network attacker, but not of an attacker with advanced capabilities (A3-A5).

 ### Attack Description
 The attack works as follows:

  1. The attacker obtains an authorization code by performing any of the attacks described above.
- 2. It performs a regular OAuth authorization process with the legitimate client on his device.
+ 2. He performs a regular OAuth authorization process with the legitimate client on his device.
  3. The attacker injects the stolen authorization code in the response of the authorization server to the legitimate client.